-1 Introduction
+1. Introduction

 How can we know when a machine and a human perceive a stimulus the same way?
-Machine-recognition systems increasingly rival human performance on a wide array of tasks and applications, such as classifying images (Krizhevsky et al., 2012; Szegedy et al., 2016), transcribing speech (Chan et al., 2016; Lamere et al., 2003), and diagnosing mechanical or biological anomalies (Cha et al., 2017; Lakhani and Sundaram, 2017), at least on certain established benchmarks (for critical discussion, see Raji et al., 2021).
+Machine-recognition systems increasingly rival human performance on a wide array of tasks and applications, such as classifying images (Krizhevsky, Sutskever, & Hinton, 2012; Szegedy, Vanhoucke, Ioffe, Shlens, & Wojna, 2016), transcribing speech (Chan, Jaitly, Le, & Vinyals, 2016; Lamere et al., 2003), and diagnosing mechanical or biological anomalies (Cha, Choi, & Büyüköztürk, 2017; Lakhani & Sundaram, 2017), at least on certain established benchmarks (for critical discussion, see Raji, Bender, Paullada, Denton, & Hanna, 2021).
 Such advances often call for comparisons between human and machine perception, in which researchers collect responses from human subjects and machine-recognition systems and then ask how similar or different those responses are.
 In some cases, these comparisons serve to establish standards for determining when a machine-recognition system has reached so-called "human-level" performance (e.g., by recording average human accuracy rates on visual and auditory classification tasks).
-In other cases, the purpose of such comparisons is subtler, as in work that uncovers aspects of human perception that are shared with various machine-learning systems (Schrimpf et al., 2018).
-For example, recent work asks whether humans and machines that demonstrate comparable overall accuracy nevertheless show different patterns of errors (Eckstein et al., 2017; Rajalingham et al., 2018), exhibit different biases (Baker et al., 2018; Buolamwini and Gebru, 2018), or are susceptible to different illusions and "attacks" (Elsayed et al., 2018; Jacob et al., 2019; Ward, 2019; Zhou and Firestone, 2019).
+In other cases, the purpose of such comparisons is subtler, as in work that uncovers aspects of human perception that are shared with various machinelearning systems (Schrimpf et al., 2018).
+For example, recent work asks whether humans and machines that demonstrate comparable overall accuracy nevertheless show different patterns of errors (Eckstein, Koehler, Welbourne, & Akbas, 2017; Rajalingham et al., 2018), exhibit different biases (Baker, Lu, Erlikhman, & Kellman, 2018; Buolamwini & Gebru, 2018), are susceptible to different illusions and attacks (Elsayed et al., 2018; Jacob, Pramod, Katti, & Arun, 2019; Ward, 2019; Zhou & Firestone, 2019), or more generally display different behavioral and cognitive "signatures" (Taylor, Bastos, Brown, & Allen, 2022).